Verdatim25/Better-Upgrade-Tooltips-For-Stalker-GAMMA/README.md

 I will not be providing support outside of gamma.

 # Description
 Changes the tool tip of upgrades to be accurate to the stat changes shown AND shows hidden stat changes.
-Also allows configuration of positive and negative upgrade stats.
+Also allows configuration of the colour of positive and negative upgrade stats.

 ## Explanation Of Stats
 Weapon Stats: